 Editor’s note: We’ll be updating this list with more new laptops as they land, so be sure to keep checking back!

-Acer’s new semi-thin and light Predator Triton 500 arrived in February and will set you back around $1,700.
+Acer’s semi-thin and light Predator Triton 500 arrived early last year, but it’s still a great buy.
 It’s based on Nvidia’s RTX 20 series up to the RTX 2080 Max-Q graphics chip, enabling Acer to deliver an all-metal chassis just 0.70 inches thin and weighing 4.6 pounds.
 Bezels surrounding the 15.6-inch screen measure 0.25 inches thin and the whole package is rather awesome to behold.

 Unlike the Area-51m, Alienware targets the thin and light gaming market with its m15 and m17 laptops.
 Both have four GPU options, ranging from the GTX 1050 Ti to the RTX 2080 with Max-Q. There are a few differences between the two outside their obvious screen sizes, like a Full HD 144Hz display option on the m15 and a QHD 120Hz display option on the m17.